-Semi-Challenge Exercise Modify the program from Exercise 10 so that instead of the old circle disappearing when you click the mouse, new circles appear each time, so that your world has more and more circles over time.
+Exercise 17 Modify the program from Exercise 16 so that instead of the old circle disappearing when you click the mouse, new circles appear each time, so that your world has more and more circles over time.
 This should be very similar to the program we wrote in class.

-Challenge Exercise Modify the program from the previous challenge so that instead of the circles staying where they start, they all move in some direction after being created.
+Exercise 18 Modify the program from Exercise 17 that instead of the circles staying where they start, they all move in some direction after being created.